fxhash/fxhash-website/src/doc/community/articles.md

 ---
-title: 'Articles'
+title: "Articles"
-date: '2022-08-01'
+date: "2022-08-01"
-description: 'A presentation of what articles are, and why they could become a very powerful feature for the whole tezos ecosystem.'
+description: "A presentation of what articles are, and why they could become a very powerful feature for the whole tezos ecosystem."
 ---

 We have recently released articles on fxhash.
 While articles may seem like a trivial feature at first sight, we believe they will become a major component for content creation and organization, not only for fxhash but also for the whole tezos ecosystem.
 This document will walk you through what articles are, how they are implemented and the key role they will play in our ecosystem.

 # Articles as mutable semi-fungible tokens